XiaoMi/minos/README.md

-# Xiaomi Minos
+# What is Minos

-Xiaomi Minos is a distributed deployment and monitoring system used in [XIAOMI.COM](http://www.xiaomi.com).
-It's initially used to deploy and manage our hadoop/hbase/zookeeper clusters, and it is very convenient to extend to support deploying other services.
-Currently, it supports deploying zookeeper/hdfs/yarn/hbase/impala services.
+Minos is a distributed deployment and monitoring system.
+It was initially developed and used at [Xiaomi](http://www.xiaomi.com) to deploy and manage the Hadoop, HBase and ZooKeeper clusters used in the company.
+Minos can be easily extended to support other systems, among which HDFS, YARN and Impala have been supported in the current release.

 # Components

 The Minos system contains the following four components:

+1. Client
+2. Owl
+3. Supervisor
+4. Tank

 ## Client

-This is the command line client tool for users to deploy and manage processes of various services.
-Users can refer to client/README.md to learn how to use it.
+This is the command line client tool used to deploy and manage processes of various systems.
+You can refer to file `client/README.md` to learn how to use it.

 ## Owl

-This is the process status dashboard system, from which users can take a overview of the whole clusters managed by Minos.
-Users can refer to owl/README.md to learn how to use it.
+This is the dashboard system to display the status of all processes, where users can take a overview of the whole clusters managed by Minos.
+You can refer to `owl/README.md` to learn how to use it.

 ## Supervisor

-This is the process management and monitor system.
-Users can refer to supervisor/README.md to learn how to use it.
+This is the process management and monitoring system.
+You can refer to `supervisor/README.md` to learn how to use it.

 ## Tank

 This is the package management system.
-Users can refer to tank/README.md to learn how to use it.
+You can refer to `tank/README.md` to learn how to use it.